AbdullahAnsarii/AbdullahAnsarii/README.md

 ### Welcome to my Github profile! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=AbdullahAnsarii.AbdullahAnsarii)

 I am a full-stack software developer.
-I love programming, writing, watching movies, working out and traveling.
+I like programming, writing, watching movies, working out and traveling.

 As a software developer, I like to create things that make a difference.